Course Fee Policy

 Monies collected for a specific course may be applied only to expenditures in the course to which the fee is assessed.
 Course fee monies are to be deposited in self-sustaining accounts, and are not intended to accumulate surpluses or deficits.
 Academic units within the College are required to review their course fee policies and assessments regularly, and to make adjustments in fees as appropriate.

-Departments are encouraged to keep course fees as modest as practicable, and to incorporate the costs associated with offering their courses into the operations part of their budgets when possible.
+Departments are encouraged to keep course fees as modest as practicable, and to incorporate the costs associated with offering their courses into the operations areas of their budgets when possible.
 This will help to make all of our courses accessible to the greatest number of UW students.

 Allowable Course Fees